colbyw5/pupil_analysis/README.md

-### Analysis of Pupil Diameter Profile Among Navy Sailors Undergoing Training Exercises via Functional Data Analysis
+### Pupil Diameter Profile Estimation Among Navy Sailors Undergoing Training Exercises via Functional Data Analysis

 **Background**: A growing body of literature in Cognitive Psychology uses subject pupil diameter to track task engagement over time.
 The data and code in this repository was used as part of a Master's Thesis practicum utilizing Functional Data Analysis to assess Pupil Diameter profile in subjects undergoing a training exercise.
 Tracking engagement over time informs educators on the aspects of training material that increase/decrease subject engagement, which has been associated with subject performance.